Nikhil-Surya/Portfolio/README.md

 Different products given 7500 transactions over the course of a week at a French retail store.
 We have library(apyori) to calculate the association rule using Apriori.
 Association rule mining is a technique to identify underlying relations between different items.

 * We have provide min_support, min_confidence, min_lift, and min length of sample-set for find rule.
-* Measure 1: Support :- This says how popular an itemset is, as measured by the proportion of transactions in which an itemset appears.
-In Table 1 below, the support of {apple} is  4 out of 8, or 50%.
-Itemsets can also contain multiple items.
-For instance, the support of {apple, beer, rice} is 2 out of 8, or 25%.
+* Support :- This says how popular an itemset is, as measured by the proportion of transactions in which an itemset appears.
 * This says how likely item Y is purchased when item X is purchased, expressed as {X -> Y}.
 This is measured by the proportion of transactions with item X, in which item Y also appears.
 * Lift(A -> B) refers to the increase in the ratio of sale of B when A is sold.
 Lift(A –> B) can be calculated by dividing Confidence(A -> B) divided by Support(B).